-Our summer camp community is comprised of 180–200 boys and girls from around the world, roughly equal in numbers.
-Compared to other girls and boys camps, this makes us a small camp — small enough that everyone knows your name.
-In addition to campers, there are 100 plus staff with typically three counselors per cabin caring for 8 to 16 boys or girls.
+Our summer camp community is comprised of 180–200 young people from around the world, roughly equal in numbers.
+Compared to other camps, this makes us a small camp — small enough that everyone knows your name.
+In addition to campers, there are 100 plus staff with typically three counselors per cabin caring for 8 to 16 campers.

 At Adirondack, everyone knows everyone and is always ready to help out.